-I don’t know why I decided to take pics of making tonight’s veggie supper – but somehow it happened and I’m now sharing my midweek feast.
+I don’t know why I decided to take pics of making tonight’s veggie supper –but somehow it happened and I’m now sharing my midweek feast.
 This is one of my favourite recipes.
-Feta and spinach parcels are great for lunch boxes, picnics and finger food but are best served fresh from the oven with a selection of meze style salads.
+Feta and spinach are a classic flavour combination and these parcels are great for lunch boxes, picnics and finger food but are best served fresh from the oven with a selection of meze style salads.
 As a non-meat eater I always want to show off how scrummy vegetarian food can be.
 This recipe ticks all the boxes.

 200g feta cheese, roughly chopped